-Our mission is to spread awareness of coral bleaching and other harmful effects the ocean is enduring as a result of human activity; and to raise funding to mitigate said effects.
+CORAL spreads awareness of coral bleaching and other harmful effects the ocean is enduring as a result of human activity, and raises funding to mitigate these effects.

-In Education Justice, we learn about the challenges that Philadelphia public schools face and organize to take action to create change.
-We support a first grade classroom at the John B. Kelly Elementary School through literacy tutoring, drives for classroom materials, and occasional reading workshops.
-Some of our other work includes an ongoing partnership with the Philadelphia Student Union as well as a classroom of newly arrived immigrant students at Franklin Learning Center.
+In Education Justice, students learn about the challenges that Philadelphia public schools face and organize to take action to create change.
+The club supports a first grade classroom at the John B. Kelly Elementary School through literacy tutoring, drives for classroom materials, and occasional reading workshops.
+The club also has an ongoing partnership with the Philadelphia Student Union, as well as a classroom of newly arrived immigrant students at Franklin Learning Center.

 Environmental Action Club

 We work to improve the environmental sustainability of the GFS community and educate students and faculty to promote positive, sustainable change at the family, community, and city-wide level.

 Future Business Leaders of America (FBLA)

 FBLA helps students prepare for careers in business through academic competitions (FBLA Competitive Events), leadership development, and educational programs.
 The purpose of FBLA is to provide additional opportunities for secondary students (grades 9–12) in business and/or business-related fields to develop vocational and career supportive competencies and to promote civic and personal responsibilities.

 High School Democrats of America (HSDA) is a national political organization that serves as an entry point to Democratic politics for youth activists from across the country.
 GFS members of HSDA will have the opportunity to engage with a national community of like-minded, politically active students.
 As a chapter of the national organization, the club works on locally based projects, such as voter registration, phone banking, and canvassing.

 Intersectional Equity Club